 - Potassium Nitrate

 The cosmetic grade Ferric Oxide comes in the form of a very fine powder and as such, no further processing is required.
 The Granastar pigment comes in the form of prills (to make it pourable), however, these prills break up into a fine powder when blended together with the potassium nitrate in the electric mixing drum (the inclusion of small oblong pebbles or glass marbles during the mixing process ensures this).
+Liquid pigments may also be a feasible choice if dried in an oven.

 - Ferric Oxide